surenale/WeatherApp/README.md

 2. Then go to WeatherApp main directory of project using CLI
 3. Open vs code typing code .
 4. Open vs  code terminal
-5. Type nodemon src/app.js and then enter
+5. Type nodemon src/app.js and then enter keyword
 6. Then go to your Browser and type localhost:3000